qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 | 100k   |   90ns         |  ~20ns            |   220ns       |
 | 10M    |   238ns        |  ~20ns            |   500ns       |

-Even thought the absolute time for hasing is higher, the time for the whole operation is lower, because PHF guarantees no collisions.
+Even thought the absolute time for hashing is higher, the time for the whole operation is lower, because PHF guarantees no collisions.
-The difference is even more significant when we consider the disk read time, which might up to several milliseconds (10^6 ns).
+The difference is even more significant when we consider disk read time, which might up to several milliseconds (10^6 ns).

 PHF RAM size scales linearly for `ph::Function`: 3.46 kB for 10k elements,  119MB for 350M elements.
-And construction time requires to build the hash function is surprisingly low: (we only need to do it once):
+The construction time required to build the hash function is surprisingly low, and we only need to do it once:

 | Volume | `ph::Function` (construct) | PHF size |
 |--------|----------------------------|----------|
 | 1M     |   52ms                     | 0.34Mb   |
 | 100M   |   7.4s                     | 33.7Mb   |

-Usage of PHF in Qdrant allows us to minimize latency of cold reads, which is especially important for large-scale multi-tenant systems.
+The usage of PHF in Qdrant lets us minimize the latency of cold reads, which is especially important for large-scale multi-tenant systems.
 With PHF, it is enough to read a single page from a disk to get the exact location of the data.

 ### Defragmentation

 When you read data from a disk, you almost never read a single byte.
 Instead, you read a page, which is a fixed-size chunk of data.
 On many systems, the page size is 4KB, which means that every read operation will read 4KB of data, even if you only need a single byte.

-Vector Search, on the other hand, requires reading a lot of small vectors, which might create a large overhead.
+Vector search, on the other hand, requires reading a lot of small vectors, which might create a large overhead.
 It is especially noticeable if we use binary quantization, where the size of even large OpenAI 1536d vectors is compressed down to **192 bytes**.

 {{< figure src="/articles_data/immutable-data-structures/page-vector.png" alt="Overhead when reading single vector" caption="Overhead when reading single vector" width="80%" >}}